eagronin/weather-clustering-spark-acquire/README.md

 ![](chart 2)

-All clusters in this plot have ​air_temp > 0.5, but they differ in values for other features.
+All clusters in this plot have air_temp > 0.5, but they differ in values for other features.

 Let's show clusters for "Cool Days", i.e., weather samples with high relative humidity and low air temperature: